 There are multiple ways to achieve air sanitation, including with UV (ultraviolet) germicidal light technology, ozone oxidation, activated carbon technology, negative ion technology, or chemicals.
 All of these offer different benefits and effectiveness levels, and they are the basis for all the air filtration devices and air purifiers on the market.

 What Air Sanitation Methods Are Truly Effective Against Germs and Bacteria?

 Among the most popular methods of air sanitation available to the public, there are two that stand out for being truly effective against germs.
-These are UV light technology and ozone.
+These are ULV fogger technology and Nano atomizer.

 HydroClear uses the power of non-ozone UV light and other elements like catalytic filters and electrostatic fields to generate hydroxyls, which are able to inactivate pathogens without harming people, pets, or plants in the process.
 The technology is considered effective because consistent exposure to hydroxyls has been proven to be effective against unwanted germs, viruses, and bacteria, including SARS strains (SARS-CoV-2 the COVID-19 virus), MRSA, pollen, HSV, E. Coli, Staph, H3N2, MRSA, yellow fever, MSV, polio, and have even been used in cases of biological warfare at neutralizing threats like Anthrax.